Mojo Bag

 Mojo Customs and Traditions

-Traditionally, the covering for a mojo hand is a red flannel bag because red is considered a lucky color for several reasons.
-One of the bases is that the color red in Kongo symbolism indicates the binaries of life, such as birth and death, sunrise and sunset, and also the color of the earth itself, where magical and spiritual forces intersect.
+Traditionally, a mojo hand is covered with a red flannel bag because red is considered a lucky color for several reasons.
+One of the bases is that the color red in Kongo symbolism indicates the binaries of life, such as birth and death, sunrise and sunset, and the color of the earth itself, where magical and spiritual forces intersect.
 If there is one thing that these African charm bags have in common, it is that they are made of red cloth or leather.

-Some rootworkers ensure each ingredient is unique, singular, and distinct, like one herb, one personal item, and one animal curio.
-Others have different combinations, and it is acceptable to have more than one herb, mineral, etc., in a bag.
+Some rootworkers ensure each ingredient is unique and distinct, like one herb, one personal item, and one animal curio.
+Others use different combinations, and it is acceptable to have more than one herb, mineral, etc., in a bag.

 A root doctor making a hand and a suitcase of different kinds of mojo.
 (Photo courtesy of Newbell Niles Puckett Memorial Gift, Cleveland Public Library, Fine Arts and Special Collections Department)